kugurerdem/rugu.dev/content/english/blog/leaving-nixos.md

 > --- \
 > Ultimately, whether the benefits of learning a particular technology outweigh the costs depends on how much you take full advantage of its features.
 So, I believe that if I experiment with more setups, try different programs, or start managing servers with Nix, I will begin to see a better return on this investment from what I have learned so far. :)

 Well, it's been about a year since I published that post.
 Since then, I've experimented with more setups, tried different programs, and started managing my own server with NixOS.
-And... **Contrary to my initial expectations that I would get a better return on investment from NixOS with more usage, but the opposite happened.**
+And... **Contrary to my initial expectations that I would get a better return on investment from NixOS with more usage, the opposite happened.**

 # The Pain of Getting Things to Work